publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 [Pub.
 L. 108–173, title IX, § 951][/us/pl/108/173/s951], Dec.
 8, 2003, [117 Stat.
 2427][/us/stat/117/2427], provided that:

 > “Beginning not later than 1 year after the date of the enactment of this Act \[Dec.
 8, 2003\], the Secretary \[of Health and Human Services\] shall arrange to furnish to subsection (d) hospitals (as defined in section 1886(d)(1)(B) of the Social Security Act, [42 U.S.C.
 1395ww(d)(1)(B)][/us/usc/t42/s1395ww/d/1/B]) the data necessary for such hospitals to compute the number of patient days used in computing the disproportionate patient percentage under such section for that hospital for the current cost reporting year.
-Such data shall also be furnished to other hospitals which would qualify for additional payments under part A of title XVIII of the Social Security Act \[part A of this subchapter\] on the basis of such data.”
+Such data shall also be furnished to other hospitals which would qualify for additional payments under part A of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] on the basis of such data.”

  __Special Rules for Payment for Fiscal Year 2001__